Skip to main content

 Examining large ASTs as JSON

-Sometimes the ASTs you wish to examine are too large for the various --debug-* flags to be viable, or you want the ability to programmatically explore it outside the compiler.
+Sometimes the ASTs you wish to examine are too large for the various --debug-* flags that pretty-print code to be viable, or you want the ability to programmatically explore it outside the compiler.

 When run, this code will typically print a very large json object, thus it's typically useful to redirect the output to a file for later processing: